BartMassey/collhash/README.md

      false
      false
      false
+     false
      true
      true

-The first three `false`s indicates that it is apparently not necessary to hash in the length for arrays of `str`s (probably because the length of each `str` is hashed in anyway).
-However, the fourth and fifth `true` indicate that different slices of `unit` hash identically (probably because each of these is a zero-sized type and thus no actual hashing is performed).
+The first four `false`s indicates that it is apparently not necessary to hash in the length for arrays of `str`s (probably because the length of each `str` is hashed in anyway).
+However, the fifth and sixth `true` indicate that different slices of `unit` hash identically (probably because each of these is a zero-sized type and thus no actual hashing is performed).